 An exploration of this cultural mix, documented through art making is the focus of our Specialist Art Tours.
 An engagement with the history, the landscape and the people of Morocco provides enormous scope for the intellect and imagination.

-The hustle and bustle of the souqs in the ancient Medina’s of the imperial cities are a total sensory overload, with an intensity of colour, aromatic exotic oils and spices and the abundant decoration of woven, painted, carved and tiled surfaces.
+The hustle and bustle of the souks in the ancient Medina’s of the imperial cities are a total sensory overload, with an intensity of colour, aromatic exotic oils and spices and the abundant decoration of woven, painted, carved and tiled surfaces.
 All this is then juxtaposed with incredible contrasts by making forays out into the spectacular landscape.

 The Sahara, on the other hand, presents another concept of time and space, where the land itself has been weathered down over eons, down to a fine sand.
-The vast expanse and distances and the extremes presented by the elements there, lead one into the realms of spirituality, where faith or fate might play a role in existence.
+The vast expanse and distances and the extremes presented by the elements here, lead one into the realms of spirituality, where faith or fate might play a role in existence.
 One feels the powerful force of nature through every part of your being.
 It’s an intensely metaphysical experience.